kumy/containous.website/content/post/about.md

 +++

-Founded in 2016 by [Emile Vauge](https://github.com/EmileVauge), Containous creates open-source infrastructure softwares for the modern datacenter.
+Founded in 2016 by [Emile Vauge](https://github.com/EmileVauge), Containous creates open-source infrastructure software for the modern datacenter.